aerobless/SmartHome/docs/automations/index.md

-All of these automations are built in [Node-RED](/SmartHome/software/node-red/).
-And they're automating devices configured in Home Assistant.
+Most of my automations are built in [Node-RED](/software/node-red/).
+Even though Home Assistant native automations have come a long way there's still a few advantages that you only get with Node-RED.
+You can read more about it [here](/software/node-red/#why-use-node-red-over-the-home-assistant-built-in-automation-features).

 ## Universal